Argonity/sinatra-isave-app/wireframing.md

 - No one is logged in and clicking on the logo to go to home page returns error.
 Check get '/' code in app controller.
 DONE
 - Logo not appearing on all pages.
 DONE
 - Delete page CSS styling for buttons.
 DONE
+- Two users cannot have the same email.
+Check for uniquness of email.
+See 'Celine' as example.
+It will find the first instance of that email and try to connect the password to that email.
+DONE

 PENDING:
 - Converting price and amount_saved inputs with comma.
-- Two users cannot have the same email.

 Sinatra Tech Coach:
 Jennifer Pazos: